 Be Wary of Scams!

-The pandemic has seen a surge of cybercriminals attempting (and often succeeding) to profit off of those who are working remotely.
+Why Do You Need an Incident Response Retainer Service?
+The pandemic has seen a surge of cybercriminals attempting (and often succeeding) to profit off companies and those who are working remotely.
 Most remote workers have probably already received a selection of phishing emails that aim to steal their personal information, or even gain access to the respective company’s private accounts.

 These phishing emails will take advantage of people’s anxieties during this difficult time, or else, prey on those who are less familiar with identifying fraudulent emails, in an effort to succeed.
 Any email you receive that is in any way out of the ordinary, or requests for the recipient to perform an action that wouldn’t normally be asked of them, is likely to be a phishing attempt.
 Be sure to scrutinize everything from the email address and subject line, to the body of the email itself, for any spelling or grammatical errors.
 Also, unless you completely trust the sender, you should never click on any link within the body of an email.
 If skeptical, you should check the legitimacy of the email with the perceived sender, or simply delete it.